BerylAbeyThomas/Digit-Recognition/README.md

   - **Best model: SVM with Polynomial Kernel (94.33% accuracy)**

 ## Dataset
 The dataset consists of 1500 images of handwritten digits.
-Each image was converted into a **28x28 pixel grayscale representation**, resulting in **784 numerical features** per sample.
+Each image was converted into a 28x28 pixel grayscale representation, resulting in 784 numerical features per sample.
 A CSV file was created with these pixel values and their corresponding digit labels.

 #### 1. Sample digit
 ![image](https://github.com/user-attachments/assets/0a3f6d96-4792-497a-9e5a-ddd3828074b5)